 Let's get wild!
-We want to spread our branches and reconnect our city with nature.
+Draw Me A Tree is about spreading our branches and reconnecting city folk with nature.
 The plan is to run a programme of nature themed art workshops, followed by an incredible community-focused, sensory exhibition like you've never seen before!
 To do this, we need your help.
 Pledge today to become part of something magical.

 We have been gratefully chosen for the #BackTheFuture Portsmouth Climate Challenge and are so excited to share our plans with you!
 This initiative exists to nurture people and planet positive ideas - we hope you can join us on our adventure!
 Portsmouth City Council will match fund us up to £5000 but its first come first served, so pledge today to help us win the race.

 Keep an eye out on our social media platforms for updates and bookable workshops!